|Ordered||25 Jan 1939|

 30 Oct 1941

-The boat was attacked by a British Catalina aircraft (Sqdn 209/Z, pilot Denis E. Ryan) southwest of Brest while enroute to cross the Straits of Gibraltar.
-A Hudson aircraft (Sqdn 53, F/O Henry) also appeared and dropped its charges onto the boat.
-The boat was severely damaged and had to abort to Brest, France.
-The boat was repaired in a hurry and then sailed for the Mediterranean.
+The boat was attacked by a British Catalina flying boat (RAF Sqdn 209/Z, pilot Denis E. Ryan) SW of Brest while enroute to cross the Straits of Gibraltar.
+A Hudson bomber (Sqdn 53, F/O Henry) also appeared and dropped depth charge.
+The boat was severely damaged and had to return to Brest.
+After hurried repairs the boat once more sailed for the Mediterranean.
 (Sources: Blair, vol 1, page 396)

 13 Nov 1941

-U-81, having recently entered the Mediterranean, learned of the British Force H heading to Gibraltar.
-She managed to intercept the force and fired from extreme range to sink the British aircraft carrier HMS Ark Royal.
-The destroyer escort delivered a punishing depth charge attack with 130 depth charges counted, but the boat got away.
+U-81, having recently entered the Mediterranean, learned the British Force H was passing through on its way to Gibraltar.
+She managed to intercept, and fired from extreme range to sink the aircraft carrier HMS Ark Royal.
+The destroyer escort delivered a punishing depth charge attack with 130 depth charges counted, but the boat escaped.
 (Sources: Blair, vol 1, page 396)

 27 Jun 1943